skillrepos/codeium-basics/labs.md

 ![Regex function to validate phone #](./images/codeium-82.png?raw=true "regex function to validate phone #")

-3. Now let's see how Copilot can generate some data and mappings for us automatically.
+3. Now let's see how Codeium can generate some data and mappings for us automatically.
 Enter the prompt below in the main Chat text entry area.
 ```
 create a mapping of states to area codes in JavaScript where the key is the state abbreviation and the value is an array of area codes of max size 5
 ```
-4. After running this, Copilot will generate the start of a list as shown below.
+4. After running this, Codeium will generate the start of a list as shown below.
 Click on the *Insert* tab to insert the updates at the cursor in the *phone.js* file.
 (This assumes the cursor is below the previous function in the file.)

 ![Automatic gen of data](./images/codeium-84.png?raw=true "Automatic gen of data")

 5. Notice that the example mapping was only for about half of the states.
 We want to get the remaining mappings for the other states.
 Let's craft a prompt to complete the sequence.
-Enter the following in the main Copilot Chat entry box and then execute it.
+Enter the following in the main Codeium Chat entry box and then execute it.
 (You can substitute whatever state abbreviation it ended on for "after MI".)

 ```
 create a mapping of the remaining states after MI to area codes in JavaScript where the key is the state abbreviation and the value is an array of area codes of max size 5